Song Porcelain

 Qingbai (Yingqing) ware

-Qingbai meaning bluish white ware, was invented in Jingdezhen during the Northern Song period.
-The best Qingbai wares were produced in Hutian kilns (湖田窑) near Jingdezhen.
-The curved motif on Northern Qingbai wares was excellent.
-The pooling of the bluish glaze in curved area of the motif enhance and bring out the profile of the motif nicely.
+Qingbai meaning bluish white ware, was probably first produced in Anhui Fanchang during the 5 Dynasties period.
+However, it was Jingdezhen that further improved on this genre during the Northern Song period.
+The best Qingbai wares were produced in Hutian kilns near Jingdezhen.
+The carved motif on Northern Qingbai wares was excellent.
+The pooling of the bluish glaze in carved area of the motif enhances and bring out the profile of the motif nicely.
 Impressed motifs were popular during the Southern Song and Yuan Period.
-The glaze became more whitish during Southern Song and gradually became more opaque especially in the Yuan Dynasty.
+The glaze became more bluish during Southern Song and gradually became more opaque especially during the Yuan period.

 Qingbai wares in British Museum